akka/akka-samples/akka-sample-cluster-scala/README.md

     sbt "runMain sample.cluster.stats.AppOneMaster client 0"

-## Adaptive Load Balancing

-FIXME the factorial sample no longer is doing adaptive load balance, should we skip it or just rewrite text as another routing sample?

-The member nodes of the cluster collects system health metrics and publishes that to other nodes and to registered subscribers.
-This information is primarily used for load-balancing routers, such as the `AdaptiveLoadBalancingPool` and `AdaptiveLoadBalancingGroup` routers.

-You can read more about cluster metrics in the [documentation](http://doc.akka.io/docs/akka/2.6/scala/cluster-usage.html#Cluster_Metrics).

-Let's take a look at this router in action.
-What can be more demanding than calculating factorials?

-The backend worker that performs the factorial calculation is defined in [FactorialBackend.scala](src/main/scala/sample/cluster/factorial/Calculator.scala).

-The frontend that receives user jobs and delegates to the backends via the router is defined in [FactorialFrontend.scala](src/main/scala/sample/cluster/factorial/Calculator.scala).

-As you can see, the router is defined in the same way as other routers, and in this case it is configured in [factorial.conf](src/main/resources/factorial.conf).

-It is only router type `adaptive` and the `metrics-selector` that is specific to this router, other things work in the same way as other routers.

-To run this sample, type `sbt "runMain sample.cluster.factorial.FactorialApp"` if it is not already started.

-FactorialApp starts 4 actor systems (cluster members) in the same JVM process.
-It can be more interesting to run them in separate processes.
-Stop the application and run the following commands in separate terminal windows.

-    sbt "runMain sample.cluster.factorial.FactorialBackend 2551"

-    sbt "runMain sample.cluster.factorial.FactorialBackend 2552"

-    sbt "runMain sample.cluster.factorial.FactorialBackend 0"

-    sbt "runMain sample.cluster.factorial.FactorialFrontend 0"

-Press ctrl-c in the terminal window of the frontend to stop the factorial calculations.

 ## Tests

 Tests can be found in [src/multi-jvm](src/multi-jvm).
 You can run them by typing `sbt multi-jvm:test`.